From the Beaches to the Mountains: French Vocabulary for a Vacation That Can’t Be Beat

 Dining Out

-One of the best parts of a holiday is getting to eat out and sampling food from the country you’re visiting.
+One of the best parts of going on a holiday in France is getting to eat out and sample food.
 So, food vocabulary should be in the cards.
 We’ll give you the basics for a vacation—for an in-depth guide to restaurant vocabulary in French, check out this article.

 Example sentences